Petschko/dhl-php-sdk/examples/getting-started.md

 ##### \Petschko\DHL\BankData Object

 You can also use the `\Petschko\DHL\BankData` Object.
 Bank data can be provided for different purposes.
-E.g. if COD is booked as service, bank data must be provided by DHL customer (mandatory server logic).
+E.g. if COD (Cash on Delivery) is booked as service, bank data must be provided by DHL customer (mandatory server logic).
 The collected money will be transferred to specified bank account.

 You can look to the PHP-File of the `\Petschko\DHL\BankData`-Object, and checkout what you can set there.
 I will not explain it here.